bookofproofs/bookofproofs.github.io/_sources/history/19th-century/lloyd-humphrey.md

 ### Mathematical Profile (Excerpt):
 * Bartholomew Lloyd was a mathematician and has a biography in this archive.
-* Bartholomew and Eleanor Lloyd were married in July 1799.
-* They had four sons: Humphrey Lloyd, the subject of this biography; Bartholomew Clifford Lloyd (born 1808); Robert Clifford Lloyd (born 1809); and John Frederick Lloyd (born 1810).
 * Humphrey was a pupil at the Rev William White's School on South Frederick Street, Dublin.
 * However, at Trinity College, Lloyd's main subjects were mathematics and physics.
-* Lloyd was fortunate to benefit from the mathematical reforms that his father had introduced at Trinity a couple of years before he began his studies there.
 * Bartholomew Lloyd had become professor of mathematics at Trinity in 1813 and, taking over a department in which the teaching had been very old-fashioned with no calculus taught, he had quickly introduced the continental approach to calculus teaching from Lacroix's textbook Traité élémentaire de calcul differéntiel et du calcul intégral, from Poisson's Traité de mécanique, and from Laplace's Mécanique Céleste.
 * Humphrey Lloyd was one of the first students to have the advantages of this new up-to-date curriculum and he graduated with a B.A. in 1819 having been placed as the top student of his year and winning the gold medal for science.
 * Lloyd continued to study at Trinity College, Dublin, aiming to gain a fellowship.
 * Now Lloyd, with a strong background in mathematics and physics, undertook research on optics.
 * We can get a good idea of how Lloyd felt about these high teaching loads from the Preface of his book A treatise on light and vision which was published in 1831.
-* In 1831 Lloyd's father resigned from the Erasmus Smith Chair of Natural and Experimental Philosophy when he was appointed as Provost of Trinity College.
 * There is no suggestion that Bartholomew Lloyd made these changes to benefit his own son, but there is no doubt that, given the new arrangements, Humphrey Lloyd was the obvious candidate to fill the Erasmus Smith Chair of Natural and Experimental Philosophy.
-* The reader may ask how, with this requirement, Bartholomew Lloyd could have married and had a son qualified for the chair.
 * Bartholomew Lloyd tried to argue for an exemption to the rule for the holder of the Erasmus Smith Chair but, as soon as he saw that this would be strongly opposed by others, he dropped the idea and the appointment of Humphrey Lloyd to the Erasmus Smith Chair of Natural and Experimental Philosophy went through.
 * Up to 1831 when he was appointed to the chair, Humphrey Lloyd was essentially an applied mathematician.
 * The experiment for which Lloyd is best remembered today was carried out about a year after he was appointed to the chair.